What is a Meniscus Injury?

 Periodic testing for the next two years showed improvement in both groups.
 Muscle strength had improved more, on average, in the physical therapy group at the three-month checkup, but at the final two-year checkup, there was essentially no difference between the surgery and therapy groups, including in pain, function, and quality of life.
 The authors reported that 19 percent of the physiotherapy group opted to have surgery at some point but had achieved “no additional benefit” by the end of the study.

 Surgery for Meniscus Tear is Not Advised for Middle Aged & Older

 Roughly 3 in every 4 patients undergoing arthroscopic knee surgery for meniscus tear, cartilage lesions or knee arthritis are 35 or older.
 Recent research for basic knee procedures involving a meniscal repair or “cleaning out the knee” has raised some serious questions regarding its effectiveness.
 The British Medical Journal cites “scandalously poor”evidence supporting the use of common orthopaedic procedures such as knee arthroscopies.

-The authors discuss the randomized trials (the top ranking forms of research) investigating the effect of debridement and/or arthroscopic partial meniscectomy to date.
+The authors discuss the randomized trials (the top ranking forms of research) investigating the effect of so called ‘clean outs’ or arthroscopic partial meniscectomy to date.
 They state that “all but 1 of these 9 trials of arthroscopic surgery in middle-aged or older people with persistent knee pain failed to show any added benefit of interventions arthroscopic surgery over a variety of control treatments.”

 The original randomised controlled trial analysing the effect of knee arthroscopic surgery showed that a fake placebo surgery produced the same results as real knee surgery (Moseley et al. 2002)